AFFF firefighter foam exposure claims

 Firefighters are at high risk of AFFF exposure - Qualifying diseases

-International studies on firefighters confirmed that they are at increased risk of testicular cancer, which can even be considered an occupational disease for firefighters.
+International studies on firefighters confirmed an increased risk of testicular cancer, which can even be considered an occupational disease for firefighters.
+Besides accumulating in the blood, PFAS accumulate throughout life, especially in the liver and kidneys, increasing the risk of developing cancer.

 Health organizations such as The Centers for Disease Control and Prevention (CDC), American Cancer Society (ACS), and U.S. Environment Protection Agency (EPA) have found that certain PFAS may affect the immune system and increase the risk of cancer.